allanbunch/node-red-openai-api/README.md

 </a>
 <br>

 Node-RED OpenAI API is a versatile and configurable Node-RED node designed for seamless integration with any OpenAI API compatible platform.
-This node empowers innovators and developers to effortlessly connect and orchestrate complex AI and IoT workflows, leveraging Node-RED's sophisticated ecosystem.
+This node empowers innovators and developers to effortlessly connect and orchestrate complex AI and AIoT workflows, leveraging Node-RED's sophisticated ecosystem.
 Ideal for enhancing IoT operations with advanced AI capabilities, this node serves as your gateway to applying the latest AI technology in an IoT context, facilitating innovative applications across diverse environments.

 ## Installation